kuhatje/ContextClosure/README.md

 - Classic reduction of maximum-weight closure to s-t min-cut (Dinic).
 Positive `(weight - penalty)` edges go `source -> node`; negatives go `node -> sink`; dependency edges carry effectively infinite capacity.
 Nodes reachable from source form the closure.
 - `maximumWeightClosure(graph)`: unconstrained optimum.
 - `solveClosureBySize(graph, k)`: binary searches a per-node penalty to steer the closure toward size `k` (keeps dependency closure intact).
-- All chunks are bounded; closures are therefore context-window friendly.
+- Post-processed to enforce target size deterministically; edges are preserved and layout is deterministic.

 ## Ingestion
-- Mock graph: always available via `/api/closure` and `/api/chunks`.
-- GitHub issues (live): `/api/ingest?repo=owner/name` uses `GITHUB_TOKEN`.
-Issues become chunks; weights are derived from comments + reactions for a simple v0 signal.
+- GitHub issues/PRs (live): `/api/ingest?repo=owner/name&size=4` uses `GITHUB_TOKEN` if present; unauthenticated is 60/hr.
+Fetches all open issues, falls back to open PRs if issues are empty.
+Chunks are built from the list; weights are derived from comments + reactions for a simple v0 signal.
+No mock fallback.

 ## Query surface
 - `/api/closure?size=4`: POST a graph to this endpoint to run the solver.
 GET will respond with an error (no default graph).
-- `/api/ingest?repo=owner/name&size=4&per_page=50`: pull GitHub issues into a graph and solve closure for a target size.
+- `/api/ingest?repo=owner/name&size=4`: pull GitHub issues into a graph and (optionally) solve closure for a target size.
 If issues are empty, falls back to open PRs; if both are empty, returns an empty graph/closure.
-Supports unauthenticated (60/hr) and uses `GITHUB_TOKEN` when present. `per_page` caps at 100 (first page only).
+Supports unauthenticated (60/hr) and uses `GITHUB_TOKEN` when present.
-- UI (`app/page.tsx`): minimal landing with an interactive form to run ingestion/closure on any public repo (no chunk info shown until you run a request).
+- UI (`app/page.tsx`): fetch chunks (issues/PRs), view an interactive graph (pan/zoom; click node for details; deterministic layout), solve closure for k (selected nodes highlighted), and view only the selected chunk details below.

 ## Scalability + gaps (noted for follow-up)
 - Weight quality and dependency detection are fragile; v0 uses naive GitHub heuristics.